 Career Relationships: Who Made Who?

 Verne developed an intense relationship with his publisher Pierre-Jules Hetzel.
 (You read that correctly.
-Jules is a rare name but they both shared it.)
+Jules is a lovely name, and they both shared it.)

 “Everything great in science and art is simple.” – Jules Verne